nerdily/ts-exit-node/README.md

 These are protected by `.gitignore`.

 **SSH Access:**
-- Root login via public IP: ✅ Allowed (with SSH key)
+- Root login with SSH keys: ✅ Enabled (secure for single-user server)
-- Root login via Tailscale: ❌ Blocked (by default)
-- Password authentication: ❌ Disabled
+- Password authentication: ❌ Disabled (keys only)
+- Ubuntu 24.04 default: `PermitRootLogin prohibit-password` (keys allowed, passwords blocked)
+- Hetzner automatically adds your SSH key to root's `authorized_keys`

 ---